Providing Support to WomenRebbetzins Yarchei Kallah

 - Ten Hats and Counting: The Many Roles of a Rebbetzin

 - Handle with Care: Rewards and Challenges for Rabbis' Children

 - The Elusive Search for Spirituality: Practical Tips to Use and to Share

 Yarchei Kallah for Rebbetzins Website

-The Yarchei Kallah for Rebbetzins website was launched in 2014.
-This password-protected website is a depository for recordings and materials from the most recent conferences, a rolodex of contact information of professionals and organizations to use as resources and a forum which will transition into the new location of the Rebbetzins Cafe Yahoo group.
-Over 175 rebbetzins are members of The Rebbetzins Cafe, a Yahoo group that serves as a forum for discussion, sharing information, advice and support.
+Over 230 rebbetzins are members of The Rebbetzins Cafe, a Yahoo group, started in 2007, that serves as a forum for discussion, sharing information, advice and support.
 Topics include child-raising, promoting meaningful conversation at the Shabbat table, dealing with non-kosher birthday parties, motivating a greater observance of Halacha, sharing ideas for fundraisers, classes, chesed projects, gift-giving, smachot, family/community balance and interpersonal challenges.Resources and Mentoring

-Wives of advanced Semikha student, on the pulpit track, are invited to a series of sessions to prepare them for a future in the rabbinate.
-These meetings provide the opportunity for the future rebbetzins to create connections between themselves as a peer group with many similar considerations and circumstances.Midrashiya Program at Gruss Kollel in Jerusalem
+Wives of advanced Semikha students, on the pulpit track, are invited, sometimes with their husbands, to a series of sessions to prepare them for a future in the rabbinate.
+These meetings, coordinated by Rebbetzin Adeena Penner, provide the opportunity for the future rebbetzins to create connections between themselves as a peer group with many similar considerations and circumstances.Midrashiya Program at Gruss Kollel in Jerusalem

 The Rebbetzins Programming coordinator, Meira Davis, and her husband meet with the wives of the Gruss Kollel students every year for a session on "Working together as a Rabbinic Couple."